tektutor/chef-sep-2021/Day3/README.md

 So far we wrote individual Chef recipes but now it is time to write a Cookbook !

-Cookbook is nothing but a set of recipes called in a particular sequence.
+Cookbook is nothing but a set of recipes invoked in a particular sequence.

 ```
 cd ~
+cd Training/Day3
-cd Training/Day3/chef-repo
+cd chef-repo/cookbooks
 chef generate cookbook webserver
 ```

 The expected output is
 <pre>
+[jegan@tektutor Day3]$ cd chef-repo/cookbooks
 [jegan@tektutor Day3]$ chef generate cookbook webserver
 Generating cookbook webserver
 - Ensuring correct cookbook content